Everything you need to know about truffles

 Nicknamed black gold or black diamonds, black perigord truffles are one of the most elusive ingredients of the culinary world.
 Whilst they can be found all over the world, we’re lucky enough to grow some of the finest truffles in the world here in Australia.
 June to August is truffle season Down Under, where these black fungi are dug up and shaved over dishes to add their unique aroma to anything from creamy risotto to oozy baked cheese.

 During truffle season you can try fresh Alpine truffles at our Billy Button Cellar Door, which we source from local family producer Alpine Truffles.
 Alpine Truffles started in 2011, harvesting their first truffles in 2018.
-This year, they’re in their fourth harvest and we’re thrilled to be working with them to offer you ‘farm fresh’ truffles at our Billy Button Bright Cellar Door and Myrtleford by pre-order.
+We’re thrilled to be working with them to offer you ‘farm fresh’ truffles at our Billy Button Bright Cellar Door and Myrtleford by pre-order.
 Read on for our guide to everything you need to know about truffles, then plan a visit and depending on the season come and try these delicious black diamonds for yourself.

 What are truffles?

 While technically a mushroom, truffles are nothing like the Swiss brown, oyster or portobello mushrooms you’d pick up at the grocery store.
 Truffles are a special subterranean fungus that grow at the roots of specific trees such as oak or hazelnut trees in a symbiotic relationship with the host tree.
 Like wine varieties, they only grow in concentrated areas around the world with very specific climates and are highly seasonal.
 This is part of what makes them so elusive and coveted, and why they have the nickname black gold and black diamonds.
 While they are native to Europe, truffles are now grown in other parts of the world, spreading from France and Italy to Australia, New Zealand, China, North Africa, the Middle East, and the USA’s Pacific Northwest.